 This article from Johns Hopkins University emphasizes the importance of high-quality, reputable essential oils.
 That’s why I’m a loyal customer of Rocky Mountain Oils.
 They are high quality, responsibly sourced, sustainably sold, and don’t involve a multi-level marketing program like Young Living and doTerra essential oils.

 Whether I’m exploring my hometown or traveling halfway around the world, I never leave home without essential oils.
-Read on to discover eight great reasons to travel with essential oils.
+Read on to discover eight great reasons to travel with essential oils and learn more about my favorite essential oils for travel.

 1. Essential Oils Reduce Stress and Anxiety